A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Preliminaries

 In concrete security analysis, the maximum resource limit $t_{\mathrm{max}}$ for the adversary and the maximum tolerable success probability $\epsilon_{\mathrm{max}}$ are usually preset.
 Then, under the constraint that

-the smallest security parameter $\lambda$ that satisfies the condition is determined; this $\lambda$ is the parameter length required for system deployment.
+the smallest security parameter $\lambda$ that satisfies the condition is determined, which is the required parameter length for system deployment.

-Concrete security allows researchers to perform security-efficiency trade-offs based on the actual threat model faced by the system and provides a basis for parameter selection in practical system deployment, thus being widely adopted by standardization bodies (such as NIST).
-Furthermore, concrete security proofs also support the quantification of "security reductions," for example, by linking an attacker's advantage over a cryptographic primitive to their success probability on an underlying hard problem (such as the discrete logarithm or RSA inversion), resulting in a clear security loss factor (reduction loss).
+Concrete security allows researchers to weigh security and cost based on the actual threat model faced by the system and provides a basis for parameter selection in practical system deployment, thus being widely adopted by standardization organizations (such as NIST).
+Furthermore, concrete security proofs also support the quantification of "security reductions," for example, by connecting an attacker's advantage over a cryptographic primitive to their success probability on an underlying hard problem (such as the discrete logarithm or RSA inversion), resulting in a clear security loss factor (reduction loss).

 In comparison, while asymptotic security possesses theoretical clarity, it fails to quantify the relationship between the security parameter and the actual attack cost.
 The concrete security model, conversely, is better suited for the analysis and evaluation of cryptographic systems in real-world engineering \cite{katz2014introduction,rogaway2004practice}.